Mr-Coxall/makecode-arcade-turtle-logo-hello_world/README.md

 ```

 ## Step 4
 Next you will need to create your turtle.
 To do this you would use the ⇢``set myTurtle to turtle of sprite ▢ of kind Player``⇠ block and place it inside the ⇢``on start``⇠ block.
 This has already been done for you.
 Each new turtle object in your program will need one of these.
-This creates the turtle object and gives it a name "**myTurtle**", or more technically a [variable](https://tinyurl.com/95n35y8w), that you can use as a reference in your program.
+This creates the turtle object and gives it a name "**myTurtle**", or more technically a [variable](https://tinyurl.com/95n35y8w) name "**myTurtle**", that you can use as a reference in your program.
 ```blocks
     let myTurtle = turtle.fromSprite(sprites.create(img`
         . . . . . . . . . . . . . . . .